iftiaj/Python-chat-app-socket-programming/README.md

 # Python-chat-app-socket-programming
- Python programming language used to and TCP/IP protocol to .
+ Python programming language used to build chat app based on TCP/IP protocol.